The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Abstract

 \section{Abstract}

 The gas-phase metallicity of galaxies encodes important information about galaxy evolution processes, in particular star formation, feedback, outflows and gas accretion, the relative importance of which can be extracted from systematic trends in the scatter of the mass-metallicity relation (MZR).
-Here, we use a sample of low redshift ($0.02<z<0.055$) galaxies from SDSS to investigate the nature of the scatter around the MZR, the observables and physical processes causing it, and its dependence on galaxy mass.
-We use cold gas masses inferred from optical emission lines using the technique of \citet{scholte23} to confirm that at fixed stellar mass, metallicity and gas mass are anti-correlated, but only for galaxies up to \mstar$=10^{10.5}$\msun.
+Here, we use a sample of low redshift (0.02 < z < 0.055) galaxies from SDSS to investigate the nature of the scatter around the MZR, the observables and physical processes causing it, and its dependence on galaxy mass.
+We use cold gas masses inferred from optical emission lines using the technique of \citet{scholte23} to confirm that at fixed stellar mass, metallicity and gas mass are anti-correlated, but only for galaxies up to $M_{\ast}= 10^{10.5} M_{\odot}$.
 In that mass regime, we find a link between the offset of a galaxy from the MZR and halo mass, using the amplitude of the two-point correlation function as a proxy for halo mass; at fixed stellar mass, the most gas-poor galaxies reside in the most massive halos.
-This observation can be explained via changes in gas accretion rates onto galaxies as a function of halo mass, as predicted by simulations.
-At higher stellar masses, the scatter of the MZR correlates only very weakly with gas mass and halo mass, but a stronger trend is found with AGN activity.
-These results confirm expectations from models and simulations that metallicity is set by the interplay between gas in- and outflows, star formation, and AGN feedback, shaping the MZR and its scatter.
+This observation is consistent with changes in gas accretion rates onto galaxies as a function of halo mass, with environmental effects acting on satellite galaxies also contributing.
+At higher stellar masses, the scatter of the MZR does no longer correlate with gas or halo mass.
+Instead, there is some indication of a link with AGN activity, as expected from models and simulations that metallicity is set by the interplay between gas in- and outflows, star formation, and AGN feedback, shaping the MZR and its scatter.